grauermausling/wirkfunktion.de/wp-themes/wirkfunktion-modern-clix/readme.txt

 Flickr & Twitter compatibility
 ------------------------------

-By default, the theme is shipped with my Flickr & Twitter accounts.
+By default, the theme is shipped with Flickr & Twitter support.
+You need to adjust some files to activate Twitter or Flickr support:

-@TODO: Change this:

-* Twitter: In 'footer.php', replace rodrigogalindez.json (line 12) with yourusername.json.
+* Twitter: In 'footer.php', replace yourusername.json.
 Also, don't forget to point to your own Twitter URL in 'js/blogger.js' (line 7)

+@TODO: Does this still apply with the current flickr API?

 * Flickr: In 'sidebar.php' replace user=27741269%40N00 (line 24) with your unique string.
 You can generate this string by loading this page: http://www.flickr.com/badge.gne and generating a simple HTML badge.
 In the last step, where the source code is generated, copy the string where it says "user=" and replace with the shipped one.